adrian-salajan/dimages/docs/README.md

 and since f has the power to build new images, it can decide each location what color it has, it can be the original input color or completely different.

-Functor and Applicative let us modify images by doing transformations only based on their colors, while Monad provides the ability to do transformations based on both color and location (or color at a location)
+Functor and Applicative let us modify images by doing transformations only based on their colors, while Monad provides the ability to do transformations based on both color and location (or color at a location).
+This extra power comes through `f: Color => Image[Color]` and monads flattening of effects.

 This finally gives the power of doing geometric transformations on images, because we can access through location different parts of the image.